Where to Skate: Queens

 This park is located at the intersection of 43rd St. and Skillman Ave., on the border between the railyards and a Sunnyside residential neighborhood.
 Of note, it has an area set aside for rollerhockey.
 The asphalt is supposed to be in excellent condition and there are painted lines representing a hockey rink, including blue lines, red line, goal line, goal crease, face-off circles, and of course rink boundary.
 Hockey nets have also been available, but there has apparently been a problem with theft.
 There is organized little league baseball going on here on summer weekend mornings, with games usually ending by noon, but even then, about half the rink can still be skated.

-For east-west travel across this section of northwest Queens, 34th Ave. has a marked bikelane running from the Brooklyn-Queens Expressway (or about 69th St.) to 114th St. near Shea Stadium.
+For east-west travel across this section of northwest Queens, 34th Ave. has a marked bikelane running from the Brooklyn-Queens Expressway (or about 69th St.) to 114th St. near CitiField.
 Asphalt quality is variable; gravel seems to be the most common problem.

 Flushing Meadows-Corona Park is an excellent site for new skaters and offers a small loop which speedskaters may enjoy.

 The area north of the Long Island Expressway (I-495) focuses on the Unisphere, the giant open-grid globe left over from a World's Fair.
 Paths and roads in this section of the park are generally in very good condition, and those within a few hundred yards of the Unisphere are excellent.
 Circling the Unisphere itself is a walkway of hexagonal bricks that is in good shape; the only problem here comes from water from the fountains which coats the downwind part of the walkway.
 One or two very tame step sequences (no more than four steps) are nearby.
 This area is also supposed to be well-lit at night.